TrebledJ/trebledj.github.io/content/pages/postlike/styleguide.md

 ---
 title: Styleguide
-description: "This is a supperrrrrrrr longggggg description... designed to test the limits of the measly little box that contains it.
+excerpt: "This is a supperrrrrrrr longggggg description... designed to test the limits of the measly little box that contains it.
 Who knows if it'll hold?"
 tags:
   - qt
   - qml